ymcui/LERT/README_EN.md

 ## Introduction
 Pre-trained Language Model (PLM) has become a representative foundation model in the natural language processing ﬁeld.
 Most PLMs are trained with linguistic-agnostic pretraining tasks on the surface form of the text, such as the masked language model (MLM).
 To further empower the PLMs with richer linguistic features, in this paper, we aim to propose a simple but effective way to learn linguistic features for pre-trained language models.
 We propose LERT, a pre-trained language model that is trained on three types of linguistic features along with the original MLM pretraining task, using a linguistically-informed pre-training (LIP) strategy.
 We carried out extensive experiments on ten Chinese NLU tasks, and the experimental results show that LERT could bring signiﬁcant improvements over various comparable baselines.
 Furthermore, we also conduct analytical experiments in various linguistic aspects, and the results prove that the design of LERT is valid and effective.

+Main Contribution:

+- We propose a simple way to incorporate three types of linguistic features for pre-trained language models with a linguistically-informed pre-training (LIP) strategy.

+- With extensive and robust experiments on ten popular Chinese natural language understanding tasks, LERT yields significant improvements over comparable baselines.
+Several analyses also prove the effectiveness of LERT.

+- The resources are made publicly available to further facilitate our research community.

 ![](./pics/lert.png)